OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

     $ which conda

 We will see what conda environments are in a moment.
 The important bit to grasp here is that 'base' is the name of the the default conda environment every time you install conda.
 It contains the very latest version of python and a few basic python packages.

+**8) Lets add the 'source' and  'conda activate commands to our .bashrc so that conda is automatically activated every time we open a terminal

+    # copy your source commands somewhere so that we can copy them again in a minute

+    # open your .bashrc in nano
+    $ nano ~/.bashrc

+    # On the line after `if [[ $PS1 ]]; then`
+    # copy the 'source' command (from step 6) then on the next line add 'conda activate base' command
+    # close and save your .bashrc

 ## Section 2: Using conda